-The exclusion for employer-provided reimbursement for van-pooling, mass transit passes and qualified parking was \$255 per month for 2017 and becomes \$260 for 2018.
-The exclusion for qualified bicycle commuting costs was \$20 per month in 2017 and has been eliminated for 2018.
+The exclusion for employer-provided reimbursement for van-pooling, mass transit passes and qualified parking was \$260 per month for 2018 and becomes \$265 for 2019.
+The exclusion for qualified bicycle commuting costs was eliminated effective January 1, 2018.

 ● Key Point - Tax Cuts and Jobs Act Update